jasp382/glass/docs/source/dependencies/ubuntu20.md

-Install GASP Dependencies in Ubuntu 20 LTS
+Install glass Dependencies in Ubuntu 20 LTS
 ====================

 ## 1 - Install Python and PIP: